equinor/fmu-tools/docs/qcproperties.rst

 dataframe
-    A merged dataframe with statistical data for **continous** properties from all runs of statistics extractions within the instance .
+    A merged dataframe with statistical data for **continous** properties from all runs of statistics extractions within the instance.

-dataframe_disc
-    A merged dataframe with statistical data for **discrete** propertiesfrom all runs of statistics extractions within the instance .

 to_csv
-    Used to write the dataframes with statistics to a csv-file.
-Takes two arguments:
+    Used to write the dataframe with statistics to a csv-file.
+Takes one arguments:
     ``csvfile``: String with desired filename (required).

-    ``disc``: Bool that controls which dataframe to write (optional).
-If True the dataframe with discrete properties is written else the dataframe with continous properties is written.
-Default is False.

 Arguments